cengizhankose/lynx-example/README.md

 A mobile calculator application and a performance test tool built with ReactLynx and powered by the Rspeedy framework.

-I made this app to test lynx framework feel free to experiment on your own as well
+I made this app to test lynx framework feel free to experiment on your own as well.

+## Problems

+crashes on generating 100k or 1m boxes keep that in mind also does not have any safe area inset control as well.

 ## Project Overview